 - Transfer mushrooms topside down onto a baking sheet.
 Stuff each one with the crab mixture. *Top mushrooms with remaining cheese.

 - Bake for about 18 minutes, until the cheese is melted and golden.

-*If making these appetizers ahead of time, bake them for 15 minutes without putting the cheese on top.
-When ready to serve, top with cheese and bake for 10 minutes so the mushroom is warmed and cheese is golden and melted.
+*If making these holiday appetizers ahead of time, bake them for 15 minutes without putting the cheese on top.
+When ready to serve, top with cheese and bake for 10 minutes so the mushroom is warmed and the cheese is golden and melted.

 We hope you and your family enjoy these quick and easy holiday appetizers.
 Happy holidays!

 This article contains affiliate links.
 These opinions are our own.
 However, if you buy something, we may earn a small commission, which helps us keep our content free to our readers.
 Check out our Chick Picks Shop to see more of our recommended products.
 It’s our carefully curated shop of products we love and recommend! ❤️